 - 1 kg potatoes

 - 4 bacon slices, diced (optional)

 - vegetable oil

 Flour your working surface well.
 Roll out dough until about 1/4 inch thick.
 Cut circles to size you desire.
-We usually use the open end of a drinking glass that’s about 3 1/2″ wide.
-Put filling in middle.
-Bring one end of circle, pinching as you go.
+(My cutter is 3/2″).
+Put a heaping tablespoon of filling in middle.
+(Yes, it looks like a lot, but the dough is elastic and it will make them nice and full).
+Bring one end of circle to the other, pinching as you go.
 Pinch tightly, or else they may open when boiling.
-They do not need egg wash to seal if you are pinching well.
-Set aside, not allowing one to touch the other, on a floured baking sheet.
+Set aside, not allowing one to touch the other, on a floured baking sheet (see pic in story).

 Fresh pierogi can sit, covered, for a few hours.
 Or if you prefer, freeze on the sheet until each pierogi is hard, then transfer to a freezer bag.

-Serve with salt, pepper, and lots of sour cream.
+Serve with fried onions, bacon, salt, pepper, and lots of sour cream.